RayanAlim/Toronto_flooding_analysis/README.md

 ## Statement on LLM usage

 No aspects of the code were written with the help of the auto-complete tool or LLMs.
+The "Reformat code" tool in Rstudio was used for code styling.

 ## Requirements
 - R (version 4.0 or higher)